matyasf/module-federation-instui/README.md

 # Running the demo

+Run `pnpm i` in the host app and in the guest app.
 Run `pnpm run start`.
 This will build and serve both `app1` and `app2` on ports 3001 and 3002 respectively with RsPack.
 You can also try `pnpm run legacy:start`, this should do the same just with Webpack

 - [localhost:3001](http://localhost:3001/) (HOST)